htfy96/logalign/README.md

     \")\"
   )
 )"""
 # language to run this query.
-Currently only supports c or cpp
+Currently supports c,cpp,java,golang,javascript,python,typescript
 language = 'c'
 syntax = 'printflike'
 # A template string to link to the source at {file} {line}